build-on-aws/content/posts/devops-wrong-answers-only/index.md

 How do we break down walls between development and operations?

 ![development team and operations team separated by a wall](images/figure1.jpg "Figure 1.
 Development team on the left (overdressed for launch day), production on the right, operations team hiding somewhere on the right... possibly behind target")
-Figure 1.
-Development team on the left (overdressed for launch day), production on the right, operations team hiding somewhere on the right... possibly behind target

 ### The answer